mmabry/MU_Lewis_Introduction/README.md

     theme_minimal()
  ```

-  - we could add title, change the xy axis labels by adding `ggtitle("your title here")`, `xlab("label for x axis)` & `ylab("label for y axis)`.
+  - we can also add a title and change the xy axis labels by adding `ggtitle("your title here")`, `xlab("label for x axis")` & `ylab("label for y axis")`.

 #### D. Now we would like to see this relation by each species.
-To do this we can pass a additional aesthetic to our ggplot, which marked the species by different colors
+To do this we can pass a additional aesthetic to our ggplot, which marks the species by different colors

 ```r
 ggplot(data=iris,aes(x=Sepal.Width, y=Sepal.Length, color=Species)) +